raikasdev/kalkki/README.md

 # abikalkki

-Abikalkki is a scientific calculator inspired by [Speedcrunch](https://speedcrunch.org) designed to work fully in the browser.
+Abikalkki is a scientific calculator inspired by [SpeedCrunch](https://speedcrunch.org) designed to work fully in the browser.
 The project is currently maintained for fun and no support is guaranteed.

-I started this project to try the [Abitti 2](https://abitti.net/abitti-2-apps.html) application protocol, with the possibility this might get used later if Digabi/YTL finds no suitable replacement for Speedcrunch.
+I started this project to try the [Abitti 2](https://abitti.net/abitti-2-apps.html) application protocol.
+I might submit it to YTL/Digabi if they can't find a suitable replacement for SpeedCrunch.

 ## Usage